parkervg/blendsql/README.md

     LLMQA(
         'Name of the builders?',
         (
-            SELECT title AS 'Building', content FROM docs WHERE title = {{
+            SELECT title AS 'Building', content FROM documents WHERE title = {{
                     LLMQA(
-                        'Align the name to the correct title.', (SELECT name FROM w WHERE city = 'herat' AND remarks LIKE '%fire temple%'), options='docs::title'
+                        'Align the name to the correct title.', (SELECT name FROM w WHERE city = 'herat' AND remarks LIKE '%fire temple%'), options='documents::title'
                     )
                 }}
         )